ptesny/teched2025XP264/exercises/ex1/README.md

-- 👉 Do it yourself...
-- 👉 Pick a region and action of your choice...
-- 👉 Have fun...

  | Kyma Region (BTP Cockpit) |  Console (dashboard) | Admin Worklow (cluster-wide) | Student Workflow (namespaced)| Data Collection Workflow (namespaced)